Shaizar: Munqidhite Shaizar (1081–1157)

 The emirate lasted until the enormous earthquake of 1157, during which the citadel collapsed, killing almost the entire family, who had assembled there to celebrate a circumcision.
 The only survivors out of the whole family were the wife of emir, and the emir's nephew Usama ibn Munqidh, the famed poet-knight who was on a diplomatic mission to Damascus.
+Nur al-Din Zengi, the ruler of Aleppo and Damascus who had thus far been unable to exert direct rule over it, moved to occupy the city rather than allow it to fall into Christian hands.
+Thereafter, the city was besieged by Christian forces in 1157.

 Description of the city

 Referring to the crusader siege of Shaizar in 1157, William of Tyre writes:

-"The city of Shayzar lies upon the same Orontes river which flows by Antioch.
+The city of Shayzar lies upon the same Orontes river which flows by Antioch.
 It is called by some Caesarea, and by them is believed to be the famous metropolis of Cappadocia over which the distinguished teacher St. Basil once presided; but those who hold this view are in grave error.
 For that Caesarea is a fifteen days journey or more from Antioch.
 This city is in Coelesyria, a province which is separated from Cappadocia by many intervening provinces.
 Nor is the name Caesarea, but rather Caesara.
 It is one of the suffragan cities belonging to the patriarchate of Antioch.
 It is very conveniently situated.
 The lower part extends along the plain, while upon the heights of the upper part is the citadel, fairly long in extent but rather narrow.
-It is well fortified, for in addition to its natural defenses, the river protects it on one side and the city on the other, so that it is entirely inaccessible."
+It is well fortified, for in addition to its natural defenses, the river protects it on one side and the city on the other, so that it is entirely inaccessible.

 Fulcher of Chartres, an eyewitness to the siege in 1111, did not know the classical Roman or Greek name for the site, and noted that the Turks called it "Sisara", "but the inhabitants of the country commonly call it 'Chezar'."

 Life in the city

-Regarding the citizens, William of Tyre says they "had but little knowledge of arms; their attention was devoted almost entirely to trading."
+Regarding the citizens, William of Tyre says they:

+had but little knowledge of arms; their attention was devoted almost entirely to trading.

 Many of them were Christians, whom William considered to be suffering as slaves under their Muslim rulers, but the Munqidhites seem to have been tolerant lords and both Christians and Muslims of various sects lived there peacefully.

-A very lively account of life in Shaizar, and various other places in the Muslim world, was written by the prince Usama ibn Munqidh, titled Kitab al-I'tibar, and gives great insight into Muslim life in the 12th century.
+The Munqidhite prince Usama ibn Munqidh wrote the Kitab al-I'tibar, a memoir describing life in Shaizar and elsewhere in the 12th-century Muslim world.

 The Munqidhite emirs are shown as patrons of literature, who delight in hunting and other sports, as well as delighting in making war on, and negotiating peace with, their Christian and Muslim neighbours.